anuraghazra/github-readme-stats/readme.md

 <img alt="Uptime Badge" src="https://img.shields.io/endpoint?url=https%3A%2F%2Fgithub-readme-stats-git-monitoring-github-readme-stats-team.vercel.app%2Fapi%2Fstatus%2Fup%3Ftype%3Dshields">

 > [!IMPORTANT]\
 > We're a small team, and to prioritize, we rely on upvotes :+1:.
-We use Top issues dashboard for tracking community demand (see [#1935](https://github.com/anuraghazra/github-readme-stats/issues/1935)).
+We use the Top Issues dashboard for tracking community demand (see [#1935](https://github.com/anuraghazra/github-readme-stats/issues/1935)).
 Do not hesitate to upvote the issues and pull requests you are interested in.
 We will work on the most upvoted first.

 # GitHub Stats Card

-Copy-paste this into your markdown content, and that is it.
+Copy and paste this into your markdown, and that's it.
 Simple!

 Change the `?username=` value to your GitHub username.